cwendorf/Sourcebook/Methods/worked-examples/convert.md

 The ANOVA provides an omnibus test of the differences across multiple groups.
-Because the ANOVA tests the overall differences among the groups, the text discusses the differences only in general.
+Because the ANOVA tests the overall differences among the groups, the  discusses the differences only in general.

 > A one way ANOVA showed that the differences in Outcome scores between the first group (*n* = 3, *M* = 2.00, *SD* = 2.45), the second group